deftydev/deftydev/README.md

 - 🌱 I’m currently learning Deep learning
 - 👯 I’m looking to collaborate on Machine learning projects & creation of web applications
 - 🤔 I’m looking for help with learning of latest advancements in fields of AI
-- 💬 Ask me about Python, Statistics, ML, Sql, Django
+- 💬 Ask me about Python, Statistics, ML, Sql, Django, Data structures & Algorithms
 - 📫 How to reach me: devansh.chatgpt@gmail.com
 - ⚡ Fun fact: I never get backed down by a situation